Wednesday, 20th November

 Innovative Partnerships for Heritage Conservation: Universities and Indigenous Communities in International Projects

-This combined presentation and workshop will explore the themes of international student adaption and overcoming culture shock on higher education programmes.
-It will suggest practical ideas for how the culture shock U-curve model can be used to assist students in transitioning to their new study environments, and how to use critical incident exercises to develop intercultural competence.
-The presenter will draw on his experience of working with international education programmes in the UK, Japan and China to highlight examples of good practice, and will also invite the audience to participate in and critique activities than can be used with students.
+This combined presentation and workshop will explore the themes of international student adaptation and overcoming culture shock.
+It will suggest practical ideas on how the culture shock U-curve model can be used to assist students in transitioning to their new study environments, and how to use critical incident exercises to develop intercultural competence.
+The presenter will draw on his experience of working with international education programmes in the UK, Japan, and China to highlight examples of good practice and will also invite the audience to participate in and critique activities that can be used with students.

 Eoin Jordan - University of St Andrews